 I had planned to skip the first few days of travel, but the party was hell-bent on investigating forests and not-so abandoned towers on the river bank.
 This led to an encounter with war refugees, who were harrassed by bandits - themselves quickly dispatched by the PCs.

 Players need to hear that they can try do much more than what it says on the character sheet; if they can imagine the character doing it, it has a chance of working.

 I'm not sure this came across.
 Interaction with NPCs went fine, but there was little improv going on.
 Mostly it was questions on how to gain cover or flanking or the like.
 I think the best event was when the barge - damaged after an ambush in a trio of huge locks - was saved by the cleric who declared water to be anathema so it couldn't flood the boat.
-Or perhaps when he used that spell to drive a magical disease from a fellow player (but had to haggle with the spell not to blast said unbeliever from the face of the earth entirely.
-"Why no burn entire heretic and be done with plague and unbeliever in one go?")
+Or perhaps when he used that spell to drive a magical disease from a fellow player (but had to haggle with the spell not to blast said unbeliever from the face of the earth entirely.)

 I will need simplified game rules and character sheets.
 For buy-in, I'll let players make their own characters.

 Character generation with a pared down version of AD&D/5th ed/Goblin Punch spellcasting was done in under an hour, but afterwards the players said they'd have prefered to dive right in with pre-generated characters.
 This makes sense in hindsight - they'd played D&D before, so character generation was not unknown to them.
 I think one of them sneaked a fake roll of 18 on strength past me (he had come up with the same stat in a rolled-at-home character), but hey - it was only a oneshot.
 His character ended up with a magical plague which gave him a frog's tongue, so that felt fair and balanced.